 9534 Lake Shore Boulevard

-Arthur Douglas Baldwin was born on April 8, 1876, in the Hawaiian Islands to Henry and Emily Baldwin.
+Arthur Douglas Baldwin was born on April 8, 1876, on Maui Island, Hawaii, to Henry and Emily Baldwin.
 He was heir to the missionary-founded firm of Alexander & Baldwin, which with Castle & Cooke, dominated landholding and ocean shipping to the islands.
-Part of his youth was spent in California where he attended Oakland High School.
+He attended Oakland High School.
 He prepared for college at the Hotchkiss School in Connecticut and later graduated with a B.A. degree from Yale University in 1898 and an LL.B. degree from Harvard University in 1901.
-From 1901 to 1903 he was a member of Troop A, Ohio National Guard.

 Arthur was introduced to Reba Williams by Abram Garfield, a friend of Arthur at Yale.
 Reba was the youngest daughter of Edward and Louise Williams.
-Reba grew up at 9534 Lake Shore Boulevard and was educated in Cleveland public schools, Miss Spenser’s school (Hathaway Brown), Miss Porter’s School in Farmington, Connecticut and Miss Hersey’s school in Boston.
+Reba grew up at 9534 Lake Shore Boulevard and received her education in Cleveland public schools, Miss Spenser’s school (Hathaway Brown), Miss Porter’s School in Farmington, Connecticut, and Miss Hersey’s school in Boston.

-On November 27, 1917, Baldwin was commissioned first lieutenant of field artillery in the Army during World War I and assigned to active duty at Camp Funston, Kansas.
+On November 27, 1917, Baldwin received a commissioned as a first lieutenant in the 164th Field Artillery Brigade of the 89th Division during World War I and assigned to active duty at Camp Funston, Kansas.
 He was later promoted to Captain.
 Baldwin was a little more than five feet tall and not much more than a hundred pounds but was an inspiration to his men, who dubbed him “Pop.”
-He received an honorable discharge on May 31, 1919, and returned to Cleveland to continue the practice of law.
+He received an honorable discharge on May 31, 1919, and returned to Cleveland to continue law practice.

 From 1927 to 1939, Baldwin was a member of Garfield, Cross, Daoust, Baldwin & Vrooman.